-Molecular divergence time estimates point to a Cretaceous origin for the mutualism, but differ with respect to biogeographic scenarios (Tables S3&S5).
-Previous biogeographic analyses of fig-wasps have argued in favour of Gondwanan vicariance (Machado et al., 2001).
+Molecular divergence time estimates point to a Cretaceous origin for the mutualism, but differ with respect to biogeographic scenarios (Supplementary Tables S3 and S5).
+Previous biogeographic analyses of fig-wasps have argued in favor of Gondwanan vicariance (Machado et al. 2001).
 However, a previous study by Lopez-Vaamonde et al. (2009) reconstructed ancestral areas of fig-pollinating wasps using a phylogenetic tree with Tetrapus as sister to the remainder of the fig-pollinating wasps.
-These authors concluded that the most recent common ancestor of all extant fig-pollinating wasps was most likely Asian, although a southern Gondwanan origin could not be rejected.
-A Laurasian origin with subsequent dispersal has been proposed for figs and their nearest relatives (Zerega et al., 2005).
-Our analyses indicate that the fig-wasp mutualism was already in existence circa 75 Ma in Eurasia and our independently derived mean date estimates for figs (75.1 ± 19.4 Ma) and wasps (74.9 ± 21.0 Ma) crown groups are remarkably similar, although the size of the confidence intervals introduces a degree of uncertainty.
-Despite differences in sampling and dating algorithms, the dates obtained correspond well with most previous estimates (Tables S3&S5).
+These authors concluded that the MRCA of all extant fig-pollinating wasps was most likely Asian, although a southern Gondwanan origin could not be rejected.
+A Laurasian origin with subsequent dispersal has been proposed for figs and their nearest relatives (Zerega et al. 2005).

+Our analyses indicate that the fig-wasp mutualism was already in existence \sim 75 Ma in Eurasia and our independently derived mean date estimates for figs (75.1 ± 19.4 Ma) and wasps (74.9 ± 21.0 Ma) crown groups are remarkably similar, although the size of the confidence intervals introduces a degree of uncertainty.
+Despite differences in sampling and dating algorithms, the dates obtained correspond well with most previous estimates (Supplementary Tables S3 and S5).

-In addition, the hypothesis of an Eurasian origin of the mutualism is supported by several other lines of evidence: 1) the presence in Asia of 70% of the major Ficus clades; 2) the early divergence of Sino-Himalayan fig and wasp species in most Eurasian clades (e.g. F. henryi, F. sarmentosa, F. tikoua, F. nervosa); 3) the fact that pollinators of the subsection Frustescentiae are found only in Continental Asia (Fig. 2); 4) the age estimates for Moraceae in general and Ficeae (Dorstenieae and Castilleae) in particular (Zerega et al., 2005) and 5) the fact that the oldest fig and wasp fossils are known only from the Northern Hemisphere (Collinson, 1989; Compton et al., 2010) (see our review of the literature on fig fossils in Appendix S4.)
-Finally, Burnham and Graham (1999), analysing the origin of the tropical component in northern Latin American vegetation also suggest that Ficus arrived from the north.
-Accordingly, current data support the conclusion that the mutualism probably originated in the tropical forests of Eurasia (Otto-Bliesner and Upchurch, 1997).
+In addition, the hypothesis of an Eurasian origin of the mutualism is supported by several other lines of evidence: (i) the presence in Asia of 70% of the major Ficus clades; (ii) the early divergence of Sino-Himalayan fig and wasp species in most Eurasian clades (e.g., F. henryi, F. sarmentosa, F. tikoua, F. nervosa); (iii) the fact that pollinators of the subsection Frustescentiae are found only in Continental Asia (Fig. 2); (iv) the age estimates for Moraceae in general and Ficeae (Dorstenieae and Castilleae) in particular (Zerega et al. 2005); and (v) the fact that the oldest fig and wasp fossils are known only from the Northern Hemisphere (Collinson 1989; Compton et al. 2010) (see our review of the literature on fig fossils in Appendix S4 in the Supplementary Material Online).
+Finally, Burnham and Graham (1999), analyzing the origin of the tropical component in northern Latin American vegetation also suggest that Ficus arrived from the north.
+Accordingly, current data support the conclusion that the mutualism probably originated in the tropical forests of Eurasia (Otto-Bliesner and Upchurch 1997).